spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

   :::

-5. Save your changes.

-To learn how to apply the changes, review [Apply Updates to Clusters].
+5. Save your changes and apply the updates to the cluster.
+Review [Apply Updates to Clusters](#apply-updates-to-clusters) for guidance.

-## Validate
+### Validate

 1. Log in to [Palette](https://console.spectrocloud.com).